 MCB stands for miniature circuit breaker.
 It is a circuit protection device, capable of protecting a circuit or a piece of equipment from greater damages caused due to short circuits as well as overloads.
-MCB is a modular device and is an alternative to fuse.
+It is a modular device and can be used as an alternative to fuses.
 It is capable of sensing overload and short circuit conditions and isolates the power before the whole circuit is damaged.

 Learn Miniature circuit breaker in detail

 How do MCB sense overload and short circuits?

 During overloads and short circuits, the amount of current flowing through the MCB shall be higher than the limit.
 For example, overload is a condition at which a piece of equipment drains current more than the limit it is designed to operate.
 Also, in case of short circuits, the current flow shoots up several times the normal level.
-The MCB is designed in such a way to sense these two situations and isolate the power.
-Higher the current flow quicker shall be the operation of MCB.
+It is designed in such a way to sense these two situations and isolate the power.
+Higher the current flow quicker shall be its operation.

-MCB is available in various ratings and sizes in the market.
-It is necessary to select an optimal rating of MCB.
-Otherwise, there will be a delay in operation and this may damage the equipment or circuit.
+They are available in various ratings and sizes in the market.
+If the MCB is not optimally rated, there shall be a delay in operation and this may damage the equipment or circuit.
 Also, underrating of the device can result in nuisance tripping.

 Frequently asked questions